douvy/douvy/README.md

 ### I'm douvy

-I'm a designer and front-end dev. more on me: https://www.douvy.com/
+I'm a designer and frontend dev. more on me: https://www.douvy.com/